MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/azure-hdinsight.md

    :::image type="content" source="./media/azure-hdinsight/enter-account-key.png" alt-text="Screenshot of the Azure HDInsight dialog, showing an account key entered in the space.":::

-1. In **Navigator**, select one or more files or folders to import and use in Power Query Desktop.
-Then select either **Load** to load the table in Power Query Desktop, or **Transform Data** to open the Power Query Editor where you can filter and refine the set of data you want to use, and then load that refined set of data.
+1. In **Navigator**, select one or more files or folders to import and use in your application.
+Then select either **Load** to load the table, or **Transform Data** to open the Power Query Editor where you can filter and refine the set of data you want to use, and then load that refined set of data.

    :::image type="content" source="./media/azure-hdinsight/select-data.png" alt-text="Screenshot of the Azure HDInsight navigator, showing a folder selected.":::